 Biggesee, reservoir

-Near the lake stands the Atta cave with a steady temperature of around 9 degrees Celsius year-round.
-The cave is also used to age a special cheese that develops its flavor from these stable conditions.
+A short distance from the lake, the Atta cave maintains a steady temperature of around 9 degrees Celsius (48 degrees Fahrenheit) throughout the year.
+This stable environment is used to age a special local cheese that develops its flavor directly from these cool, damp conditions.

 The community of curious travelers